kkrull/marmot/man/markdown/marmot.7.md

 ## What it Does

-**marmot** creates a directory structure in the meta repo's file system to mirror the way that repositories have been categorized, so that there is a `/:category/:sub-category` directory for each (sub-)category.
+**marmot** creates a directory structure in the meta repo’s file system to mirror the way that repositories have been categorized, so that there is a `/:category/:sub-category` directory for each (sub-)category.
 Each directory contains symbolic links back to the Git repositories that are